niallthomson/terraform-provider-k14s/README.md

 - No requirement for the binaries locally
 - Works with flows where the target Kubernetes cluster is built during TF execution

+*WARNING:* This code base is undergoing active development and breaking changes should be expected

 TODO list
 - Handle more complex kubeconfig provider configuration
 - Handle kapp configuration drift